9 Reasons Why Your Snake Plant Isn’t Making Pups

 snake plant- Seasonal expectations are off

-• Glide: rest in winter with longer intervals
+• Glide: winter rest with longer watering intervals

 snake plant- Cultivar genetics are slow

-From experience, light intensity and pot size do most of the work.
-In my view, upgrading light first gives the fastest payback.
+From experience, light and pot fit do most of the work.
+Upgrade light first if you want the fastest payoff.

 Related Post: 12 Smart Low-Maintenance Backyard Ideas for Effortless Outdoor Living